Illinois's 17th congressional district

-Geographic boundaries
+History

 2011 redistricting

 The district covers parts of Peoria, Tazewell and Winnebago counties, and all of Carroll, Fulton, Henderson, Henry, Jo Daviess, Knox, Mercer, Rock Island, Stephenson, Warren and Whiteside counties, as of the 2011 redistricting which followed the 2010 census.
 All or parts of Canton, East Moline, Freeport, Galesburg, Kewanee, Moline, Peoria, Rock Island, Rockford, Pekin and Sterling are included.
 The representatives for these districts were elected in the 2012 primary and general elections, and the boundaries became effective on January 5, 2013.